 About this job

-The regional organiser is the key generic organising role in the region, with responsibility for recruitment, retention and organisation of members.
+The Regional Organiser is the key generic organising role in the region, with responsibility for recruitment, retention and organisation of members.
+The successful candidate will join the Essex team and will work with branches, activists and members across the county.

 - Provide leadership to a group of branches within a locality, service group or work area to ensure that branches have the strongest possible workplace organisation.